Continuants and some decompositions into squares: Introduction

+With regards to the question of finding square roots modulo a prime $p$, a deterministic algorithm can be found in \cite{Sch1985}.
+The paper \cite{Wag90} also discusses the topic.

-Brillhart's optimisation \cite{Bri72} on Smith's construction took full advantage of the palindromic structure of the sequence $(q_1,\dots,q_{s-1},q_s,q_s,q_{s-1},\dots,q_1)$ given by the Euclidean algorithm on $p$ and $z$.
+Brillhart's optimisation \cite{Bri72} on Smith's construction took full advantage of the palindromic structure of the sequence given by the Euclidean algorithm on $p$ and $z_0$, a solution of $z^2+1\equiv0\pmod{p}$.
 He noted that the Euclidean algorithm gives the remainders

 so, in virtue of Smith's construction, rather than computing the whole sequence we need to obtain

 In this case, we have $y<x<\sqrt{p}$, Brillhart's stopping criterium.